Balagarh (community development block): Agriculture

 In 2013-14, the total area irrigated in Balagarh CD Block was 14,584 hectares, out of which 1,800 hectares were irrigated by canal water, 1,220 hectares by tank water, 3,040 hectares by river lift irrigation, 3,050 hectares by deep tube wells and 5,474 hectares by shallow tube wells.

 Banking

 In 2013-14, Balagarh CD Block had offices of 12 commercial banks and 2 gramin banks.

 Transport

 Balagarh CD Block has 8 ferry services and 6 originating/ terminating bus routes.

-The Bandel-Katwa Branch Line passes through this block and there are stations at Jirat, Balagarh, Somra Bazar, Behula and Guptipara.
+The Bandel-Katwa Branch Line passes through this block and there are stations at Balagarh, Jirat, Samra Bazar, Behula and Guptipara.
 It is part of the Kolkata Suburban Railway network.

 The State Highway 6 (West Bengal), running from Rajnagar (in Birbhum district) to Alampur (in Howrah district) passes through this block.